 Roads in Hamlet are used to indicate where your workers (Villagers or Donkeys) can go, and to where resources can be transported.

-Roads can either be printed on tiles or constructed by players using road markers.
 You will often construct buildings that are not immediately accessible (no printed road connected to another tile).
 Those tiles can later be connected through either another building tile's printed road, or by building a road between two tiles.
 Buildings cannot be activated if they cannot be accessed by your workers, and they usually cannot be scored at the end of the game.
 Road markers are limited.
 Once you build all of them, you may not build any more.
-When you build a road, everybody can use it, but only you will score Points † for it at the end of the game.
+When you build a road, everybody can use it, but only you will score Points for it at the end of the game.